Anand-Nadiad high-speed railway station: Maintenance depot

 The station will have one of the three planned maintenance depots, out of Virar and Vapi depots.
 Unlike conventional depots, these depots will be relatively smaller in size and will be used only for trainsets' maintenance and repairing related works.
 It will be located south of the station near Bhumel.
 The depot will have all modern facilities similar to Shinkansen train depots in Japan, such as an elaborate rainwater harvesting system, waste and effluent management system, automatic cleaners, among many other advanced systems.
 All depots of the Mumbai-Ahmedabad high-speed rail corridor will have such features.
-Construction began on the depot in May 2022, after acquiring around 7.5 hectares of land along the Ahmedabad-Mumbai main line towards west near Bhumel, being constructed by Larsen and Toubro.
+Construction began on the depot in May 2022, after acquiring around 7.5 hectares of land along the Mumbai–Ahmedabad main line towards west near Bhumel, being constructed by Larsen and Toubro.
 It is part of the high-speed rail corridor project's Package "T-3", which was awarded to Larsen and Toubro by the National High-Speed Rail Corporation Limited (NHSRCL) in March 2022.
 The depot is also slated to be completed by the time of the station's completion.